georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 First, we loop through all the guess–score pairs, building a ``valid`` multiset of the “correct” and “present” letters.
-Then we subtract a multiset of the “correct” letters, leaving us with a multiset of the “present” letters.
+Then we subtract a multiset of the “correct” letters, yielding a multiset of the “present” letters.
 To account for repeated letters, such as the two ``T``\ s in ``TENET=TEN.t``, we use Python's ``collections.Counter`` as a multiset_.

-We loop over ``present``, trying for each letter to find a single position where it can be placed.
+We loop over ``present``, trying for each letter to find a single empty position where it can be placed in the mask.
 If there is such a position,
 we update ``mask2`` and break out of the inner loop.
 If there isn't (as in the two possibilities for ``U`` in ``BURLY``),